brentgroves/k8s-train/run-single-instance-stateful-application/notes.md

 Inspect the PersistentVolumeClaim:

  kubectl describe pvc mysql-pv-claim
+The preceding YAML file creates a service that allows other Pods in the cluster to access the database.
+The Service option clusterIP: None lets the Service DNS name resolve directly to the Pod's IP address.
+This is optimal when you have only one Pod behind a Service and you don't intend to increase the number of Pods.

- kubectl run -it --rm --image=mysql:5.6 --restart=Never mysql-client -- mysql -h mysql -ppassword
+Run a MySQL client to connect to the server: kubectl run -it --rm --image=mysql:5.6 --restart=Never mysql-client -- mysql -h mysql -ppassword

  Updating
 The image or any other part of the Deployment can be updated as usual with the kubectl apply command.
 Here are some precautions that are specific to stateful apps: